armyofevilrobots/helenplatt.ca/content/art/startled.md

 weight: 10
 ---

 Painting created with Golden acrylic paints including metallic gold, on an exhibition deep canvas.
 Can be hung as is, no frame included.
-Price does not include shipping.
+Price does not include tax or shipping.